 The minimum requirement is that your stock grant is issued by a company primarily funded by institutional venture capital.
 The most important criteria are the prospects of the venture backed company itself.
 The company should have an innovative business with a large potential market, outstanding management, a well funded business plan, and experienced investors.
 To transact with the ESO Fund, you must be a United States Citizen or Permanent Resident residing in the US and pass a credit and criminal background check.

-Yes, if we approve the risk profile of your stock then we can advance enough money to cover your taxes as well.
+Yes, if we approve the risk profile of your stock then we can advance enough money to cover both your exercise and the associated taxes.
 However, it is your responsibility to determine your correct tax needs and request an advance of sufficient size from ESO.
+Your company may allow 5-year deferrals of NSO taxes by making an 83(i) election.

 No, it cannot serve the purpose of taking some money off the table on a non-recourse basis so that you essentially guarantee a minimum return on your stock.
 Our advances are typically only for the cost of your exercise and taxes.
 As such, you haven’t secured a meaningful profit except perhaps for a small amount when we over estimate your actual tax needs.